 Established in 1996, Academy of Interactive Entertainment (AIE) is a non-profit institution that consists of four campuses in Australia, two in the United States (Seattle and Lafayette), and an Online campus.
 The school serves an estimated 150-200 students enrolled in four Diploma programs and a number of single courses.

-Evergreen State College does not offer official majors and there are no general education requirements for undergraduate degrees.
-This means, there are no specific courses required to graduate.
+Students at Evergreen State College (Evergreen) can design their own program with coursework from more than 45 fields of study.
+There are no general education requirements for undergraduate degrees, so there are no specific course requirements to graduate.
 However, students must complete 180 credits to earn a BA or BS, and 225 to earn a BAS.

 Established in 1967, Evergreen State College is Washington’s only four-year college founded in the 1900s.
 Serving around 2,100 graduates and undergraduates, Evergreen allows students to design their own degree program or select from 12 Pre-Planned Paths from Environmental Studies to Visual Arts.
 Programs lead to a BA, BS, or BAS.
 Evergreen State College is accredited by the Northwest Commission on Colleges and Universities (NWCCU).